Lessons on Demand

-Senior Dinghy sailor, Club member since November 2013, dinghy sailor since the mid-1980s, and Club Rear Commodore (sailing instruction).
-Willing to test prospective Juniors who are adequately prepared, and also to teach rated Juniors working on Senior skills, especially rudderless sailing, jib-only sailing, sailing without a centerboard, backwards sailing, and downwind sailing.
+Senior Sailor, Dinghy and Keelboat, Club member since November 2013, dinghy sailor since the mid-1980s, and Club Rear Commodore (sailing instruction).
+Willing to test prospective Juniors who are adequately prepared, and also to teach rated Juniors working on Senior dinghy skills, especially rudderless sailing, jib-only sailing, sailing without a centerboard, backwards sailing, and downwind sailing.
+Not available for keelboat lessons, but willing to have practice sessions with Juniors who are close to their Senior Keelboat test.
 Availability for lessons: Many Tuesday and Friday afternoons.
 Contact John.

 Junior Skipper who joined the club in April 2016 and got the rating in summer of 2016.
 Would prefer to teach beginners, with focus on safety, rigging, points of sail, right of way, jibe/tack, heave to, and anchoring.
 More likely free Saturday and Sunday late morning or early afternoon, and prefer teaching beginners in winds between 5-20 knots with good tide.
 Contact Yu-Sung.